Need to talk? Call 1800 882 436.

 How is sepsis diagnosed?

-A doctor or nurse will take your child’s temperature.
-Children with sepsis may have a fever or a colder body temperature than normal, as well as some of the symptoms listed above.
+A doctor or nurse will also take your child’s temperature.
+Children with sepsis may have a fever or a colder body temperature than normal.

 How is sepsis treated?

-There are many different things that are done to treat sepsis, including:
+There are many different ways to treat sepsis:

-If your doctors think your child may have sepsis, they will start treatment straight away.
-The doctors do not need to wait for results to start antibiotics.
+• If your doctor thinks your child may have sepsis, your child will be given antibiotics straight away.
+Doctors do not need to wait for test results to start antibiotic treatment.

 Can sepsis be prevented?

-• keeping your child up to date with vaccines
+• keeping your child up to date with their vaccines

 • washing your hands and your child’s hands often

-• seeing a doctor if you are worried your child has an infection
+• seeing a doctor immediately if you think your child has an infection

 Resources and support